Analysis | Trump kept hearing his fraud claims were false — but those he trusted kept saying they weren’t

 Trump had gone to great lengths to build a bubble in which he didn’t face significant negative feedback.
 His Twitter feed was allies and supporters.
 His rallies were opportunities to be treated like a rock star.
 His staff was largely winnowed down to sycophants.
 And there was this loud, roiling movement out there centered on agreeing with him — because it meant a lot of money for people like Roger Stone and a lot of attention for various state legislators.

 I’ve said this before, but it bears repeating.
 Trump made false claims so often, even after they were corrected, that The Post had to invent a special category of dishonesty to describe it.
-Trump was always impervious to reality, and in the weeks after the election he and his allies had far more motivation to ignore reality than they did to try to confront Trump with it.
+Trump was always impervious to reality, and in the weeks after the election, he and his allies had far more motivation to ignore reality than they did to try to confront Trump with it.

 And Trump had every reason to assume it was his allies and conservative media who was telling the truth, not data guys or investigators.
 Once again, he was trusting his gut.